 impelling (moving someone to act urgently from their own motivations)

 to have impact (to have forceful effect on something else)

 reproductive, and also to breed or spawn (to generate, make more like it, to make many to follow up on what it does or is).

-Another term like it is 'striking' (as an adjective).
-One of the most common occurences people have when reading the Bible is when they're busily reading, plugging ahead with nothing happening, and then suddenly they come across something that hits them like a baseball bat.
+Another word like it is 'striking' (as an adjective).
+One of the most common occurences people have when reading Scripture is when they're busily reading, plugging ahead with nothing happening, and then suddenly they come across something that hits them like a baseball bat.
 They get stunned, can't get it out of their mind, and are caught in a eureka moment where they see things differently.
 This is done by the Spirit.
 Not that all the Spirit does through the Bible has "pow!"; most of what happens is gradual, adding up, accreting.
 But "pow!" happens quite a bit, and lives get shook by it.

 Useful (adj.) [ < Old French user < Latin uti (to use, utilise)] Having a beneficial or practical application; able to be put into service for a purpose..

 Most phrases for describing the Bible are not ones that the Bible's inspired writers used.
 (They were too busy living it to spend much time thinking about how to describe it.)
 However, in 2 Timothy 3:16, it says that the Scriptures are God-breathed (inspired) and useful (for teaching, training, and correction).
 The Greek word there is ophelimos; the root meaning has to do with using something in order to improve or benefit.